younesko/younesko/README.md

 - 👋 Hi, I’m @younesko
-- physics graduate starting interested in programming and computation in general
+- physics graduate interested in programming and computation in general

 <!---